-According to Matthew 16:17-20, the disciples also have a role to play in the kingdom of God.
+According to Matt 16:17-20, the disciples also have a role to play in the kingdom of God.
 They are given the keys to open or close the kingdom for people.
 Scholars understand the keys to mean the preaching of the gospel and church discipline.
 Through the preaching of the gospel, people are brought into the kingdom and through church discipline people are excluded from the Church.
 The disciples who are given the keys here are representative of the Church.
 Here we see that there is a relationship between the Church and the kingdom of God.
 The Church and the kingdom are related but not the same.
-While the kingdom is the rulership, reign and action of God towards man's salvation, the church is the realm of God, people under his rule.
+While the kingdom is the rulership, reign and action of God towards man's salvation, the Church is the realm of God, people under his rule.
 The relationship between the Church and the kingdom helps us to understand the kingdom more.
-The kingdom and the Church relate and differ in the following ways:

-According to the discussion above, what was the key given to the apostles and what is the work of the key?
+1. According to the discussion above, what was the key given to the apostles and what is the work of the key?